gnomex/simple-bbs/README.md

 # Delete requires a data with a post id to delete
 {
   action: 'delete',
+  what: 'post',
   data: {
     post_id: '1'
+  }
+}

+{
+  action: 'delete',
+  what: 'category',
+  data: {
+    category: 'Marmotas'
   }
 }
 ```